bitnami/minideb/README.md

 To build an image for a foreign architecture (for example to build a multi-arch image), we provide a simple script that runs a QEMU instance for the target architecture and builds the image inside it.

-To build and test a bookworm image for arm64:
+To build and test a trixie image for arm64:
 ```
-$ ./qemu_build bookworm arm64
+$ ./qemu_build trixie arm64
 ```

-The image will be then imported locally through the docker CLI with the `$distribution-$architecture` tag (example: `bitnami/minideb:bookworm-arm64`)
+The image will be then imported locally through the docker CLI with the `$distribution-$architecture` tag (example: `bitnami/minideb:trixie-arm64`)

 Current limitations of the `qemu_build` script: